Ultrafast Frustration-Breaking and Magnetophononic Driving of Singlet Excitations in a Quantum Magnet: TH z -driven nonlinear phonon dynamics

 where the $c$ coefficients specify the leading nonlinear coupling terms between the IR and Raman phonons.
 The equation of motion for a generic THz-driven, IR-active phonon mode, $m$, takes the form

-with $\gamma_m$ the damping rate and $B_m$ the dipole coupling constant introduced in Eq.~(5) of the main text.
+with $\gamma_m$ the damping rate and $B_m$ the dipole coupling constant introduced in Eq.~(5).
 For a phonon that is Raman-active but not IR-active, the driving term is only $\partial V/\partial q_R$.
 The coherent THz-driven lattice dynamics are then described in the time domain from Eq.~(\ref{eahi}), to leading order in $q_R$, by the coupled differential equations

 Clearly Eq.~(\ref{ecpder}) for the Raman phonon describes a damped harmonic oscillator driven by terms quadratic in the IR-active phonon displacements, resulting in sum-frequency excitation processes.
 The effectiveness of this driving then depends on the proximity of the combinations $2 \omega_b$, $2 \omega_c$, and $\omega_b + \omega_c$ (and indeed $\omega_c - \omega_b$) to $\omega_R$.